virendracarpenter/django-admin-rangefilter-jazzmin/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to django-jazzmin-admin-rangefilter!
+Thank you for your interest in contributing to django-admin-rangefilter-jazzmin!

 ### Add translations